 Adi Bernasconi – Programme Director

 With a total of 55 back-to-back winters in both Switzerland & New Zealand, Adi is the man behind the success of the Cardrona Alpine Ski Team.
 Adi has a history of coaching U16 athletes to podiums at international races including Topolino, Whistler Cup & Pinnochio.
 He has spent many years on the Junior World Champs circuit coaching the best of New Zealand’s younger athletes, as well as being an Olympic coach in Salt Lake City (2002).

-Jonny calls Wanaka home & is Cardrona’s most experienced & longest-serving coach but spends most of the year away, travelling & racing with his athletes.
-He has vast amounts of experience – as well as being a former coach for the Great Britain Women’s team, he has been a 4 times World Championship coach, a 9 times Junior World Championship Team Captain & was New Zealand’s Alpine coach at the inaugural Youth Olympic Games.
+Jonny calls Wanaka home & is Cardrona’s most experienced & longest-serving coach.
+He spends most of the year away, travelling & racing with his athletes.
+He has vast amounts of experience – as well as being a former coach for the Great Britain Women’s team, he has been a five-time World Championship coach, a nine-time Junior World Championship Team Captain & was New Zealand’s Alpine coach at the inaugural Youth Olympic Games.

-Holding a Bachelor degree in Sport Science, as well being a World Cup accredited ski coach, Jonny has coached athletes to World Championship top 25 results, Olympic selections, Nor-am victories & European Cup top 10’s.
-Jonny loves the challenge that goes with ski racing & believes that an individualised approach to technical, mental and physical training, as well as equipment setup, are the most important elements for ski racing success.
+Jonny's most recent achievements include coaching Piera Hudson to earn New Zealand's first World Cup points in 15 years in Killington.
+Holding a Bachelor degree in Sport Science, as well being a World Cup accredited ski coach, he has coached athletes to World Championship top 25 results, Olympic selections, Nor-am victories & European Cup top 10’s.
+Jonny loves the challenge that goes with ski racing & believes that an individualised approach to technical, mental & physical training, as well as equipment setup, are the most important elements for ski racing success.

 It will be fantastic for all our athletes & Cardrona to benefit from Osi’s extensive ski racing experience & to see our programme continue to develop & grow.